pawamoy/website/docs/posts/tips-for-writing-good-python-cli-libraries.md

 - Twine adds logic to its `__main__.main` function which does not accept arguments.
 - pyproject-build defines its main method in `__main__`.
+- iterate on all duty tools to see which ones are painful to deal with (mypy? black?)
+- safety, debugging the issue I had between v2 and v3

+# Cappa

+- declare the final state of data (dataclasses)
+- annotate how Cappa transforms command line args into it

+- tempted for maximizing reusability: don't, it's rare that options keep same help/desc across different commands, or commands across CLIs
+- if you have to, you can use composition, by destructuring args, instead of using inheritance (better?)
+- in the end, your dataclasses are still for a CLI, not for programmatic usage

+- global arguments: propagate=True
+- setup: global dependency

+- no subcommand default: each command *requires* the subcommand, otherwise why even provide it? and you'd need to propagate args downwards (`prog command --opt` -> `prog command --opt subcommand` not working)

+# final data from CLI, env, config